Lead Paint Removal Cost

 Let’s take a closer look at the general cost of lead paint removal to help you budget for your project.

-Activity Estimated Cost
+| Activity | Estimated Cost |

-Lead paint removal per square foot £6.30 to £11.80
+| Lead paint removal per square foot | £6.30 to £11.80 |

-Lead paint removal (including an x-ray of the wall to determine lead content, creation of a lead removal report, and recommendation of removal) £420
+| Lead paint removal (including an X-ray of the wall to determine lead content, creation of a lead removal report, and recommendation of removal) | £420 |

-Lead paint encapsulation (including an x-ray of the wall to determine lead content, creation of a lead removal report, and recommendation of encapsulation/sealing) £230
+| Lead paint encapsulation (including an x-ray of the wall to determine lead content, creation of a lead removal report, and recommendation of encapsulation/sealing) | £230 |

 The cost of lead paint removal will always be more expensive than lead paint sealing, as the latter process is longer, more complete, and carries higher risks for professionals.

-Supply Costs for Lead Paint Removal
+Supply Cost to Remove Lead Paint

 When it comes to removing your home’s lead paint, your contractor will typically need the following supplies to do so safely and effectively, depending on their removal method:

-• Lead paint test kit - £16.99
+| Lead paint test kit | £17 |

-• Chemical paint stripper - £20 to £25 per tub
+| Chemical paint stripper | £20 - £25 per tub |

-• HEPA filter vacuum - £100 to £300+
+| HEPA filter vacuum | £100 - £300+ |

 Labour costs will be added to your base fees for lead paint removal.
 Depending on your contractor's skill and expertise, these will often range from £20 to £40 per hour.

 Timescales for lead paint removal vary greatly depending on the size of your project.
-If you have a four-bedroom detached home with lead paint throughout the interior, your project will be longer than someone in a one-bedroom flat with just a lead-painted bathroom to tackle.
+If you have a four-bedroom detached home with lead paint throughout the interior, your project will take longer than someone in a one-bedroom flat with just a lead-painted bathroom to tackle.

-Cost Factors for Lead Paint Removal
+Factors That Impact Lead Paint Removal Costs

 The cost range involved in lead paint removal is directly related to several determining factors: